-Some of our readers report that it takes 200-300 phone calls just to find the nice places with open waiting lists.
-And some have chosen to relocate in order to find somewhere that meets their needs.
+Some of our readers report that it takes 100-200 phone calls or emails just to find the nice places with open waiting lists.
+And some people choose to relocate in order to find somewhere that meets their needs.

-If you haven’t made 200 phone calls yet, don’t give up hope.
+If you haven’t contacted 200 places yet, don’t give up hope.
 We have heard from many people who kept persisting and eventually found safe, clean, disability-accessible and affordable apartments.

 What To Say?

 - Three Magic Questions When Contacting Affordable Buildings

 - Sample Email for Writing Affordable Housing Buildings

 Special Tip Before You Start!